The Scottish Rate of Income Tax (SRIT)

 (UK Income Tax National Rates for the rest of UK)

-The first thing to undertand is normal/national UK rates of income tax:
+The first thing is to undertand is normal/national UK rates of income tax:

 How will I be paid?

-How will they know I am a Scottish Taxpayer?
+How do they know I am a Scottish Taxpayer?

 "S" on National Insurance Number

 Your national insurance number currently reads two letters then 6 numbers then a letter e.g. "XX 12 34 56 X"